bcspragu/flic-linux-hci-rust-client/README.md

 There's still lots left to do:

-- Probably replace lib.rs entirely, or at least figure out how to actually send messages.
-- Write the marshal method for Command which includes the op code, and tests x Implement [the rest of the API](https://github.com/50ButtonsEach/fliclib-linux-hci/blob/master/ProtocolDocumentation.md)
+x Figure out how to actually send messages. x Marshal the full command (including opcode and length header) and send it over the wire x Implement [the rest of the API](https://github.com/50ButtonsEach/fliclib-linux-hci/blob/master/ProtocolDocumentation.md)
+- Actually try it out (use it in a binary)
+- Handle event unmarshalling
-- Actually try it out (use it in a binary) x Document the commands and events and stuff with the documentation from the protocol, so that the rust docs look good
+x Document the commands and events and stuff with the documentation from the protocol, so that the rust docs look good
   - Still need to do the commands